 - Providing general supervision to the member.

-- Opportunities for training and/or practice in basic member skills such as shopping, banking, money management, access and community survival skills.
+- Opportunities for training and/or practice in basic member skills such as cooking, shopping, banking, money management, access and community survival skills.

 - Develop, maintain, or enhance independent functioning skills in sensory-motor areas, cognition, personal grooming, hygiene, dressing, eating, toileting, self-medication and first aid, recognizing symptoms of illness, and preventing accidents and illnesses.